A guide for Sourcegraph engineers

 Although we expect all engineers to be high agency and own projects end-to-end, a Tech Lead has additional responsibilities.

 As Tech Lead (TL), you take on a set of duties above and beyond that of other team members.
-You are the Directly Responsible Individual (DRI) whose responsibility is making sure the team has a strong technical culture and delivers projects successfully.
+You are the technical face of the team whose responsibility is making sure the team has a strong technical culture, makes good technical decisions, and helps team members deliver successfully.

 Related roles are: